Skip to main content

 Gillian Mackay

-I am sorry, but I am in my last minute.
-I need to conclude.
+I am really sorry, but I need to keep going.

 Health, Social Care and Sport Committee